-We don't stop with the Vision, Mission and Ten Guiding Principles, not any longer.
+We don't stop with the Vision, Mission and Ten Guiding Principles.
 In 2018, we articulated, in a cohesive yet simple way, our company culture, comprised of entrepreneurship, lean manufacturing principles and the Golden Rule philosophy core to our Ten Guiding Principles, as demonstrated in a picture.